aridiosilva/DesignPrinciplesAndPatterns/README.md

 **Example 4 - Chain Calls:**

 Some explanations of the Law concentrate on so-called “chain calls”, that is, expressions which contain multiple dereferencings.
-Or stated plainly, multiple “dots”, like this:
+Or stated plainly, multiple “dots”, like the following example:

 ```java
     car.getOwner().getAddress().getStreet();